 A time-tested technique for increasing sales is to advance the buying process one step at a time, with a properly arranged collection of marketing materials.
 Every stage is crucial.
-Knowing the next step from the customer’s perspective will tell you how to proceed, whether a prospect needs a final push to make a buy or whether they’re at the top of the sales funnel.
+Knowing the next step from the customer’s perspective will tell you how to proceed, whether a prospect needs a final push to make a purchase, or whether they’re at the top of the sales funnel.

 To get the most out of this content-focused strategy, you should not only time your messages based on buyer intent, but also personalize the content to the customer’s stage in the purchasing process.